X (The 69 Eyes album)

-X (as in the Roman numeral for 10) is the tenth studio album by Finnish gothic rock band The 69 Eyes.
+X (as in the Roman numeral for 10) is the tenth studio album by Finnish rock band The 69 Eyes.
 The band chose "Red" as their first single.
 Days before the release of X, they released "Borderline" as their second single.

 "Rosary Blue", a bonus track, features vocals by American tattoo artist Kat Von D.

 Reception

 The Blistering magazine marked a "versatile" mix of styles with notes of Billy Idol, Johnny Cash and Danzig.
 The reviewer wrote also that the marketing of the album and the band in general would benefit from their change to the Nuclear Blast label.